 In EYFS, our planning is based on the statutory framework, focusing on developing children’s ability to create with a range of tools and materials.
-In Key Stage 1 and 2 our provision is mapped and planned effectively through a rolling 3 year curriculum cycle.
+In Key Stage 1 and 2 our DT provision is part of our "Learning Means the World" thematic curriculum, mapped and planned effectively through a rolling 2 year cycle.

 Our curriculum is enriched with

 - theme afternoons including with food technology eg Bonfire Night, World Book Day

 - charity fundraising such as the fiver challenge, raising money for children’s chosen charities